Where did my sex life go?

 How often do you hear this scenario?

-And then, all of a sudden, like that, you no longer want to rip each other’s clothes of.
+And then, all of a sudden, like that, you no longer want to rip each other’s clothes off.
 There are dishes to do and bills to pay.
-And when you finally get into bed the idea of some extra sleep is so much more appealing than a few moments of mediocre sex.
+And when you finally get into bed, the idea of some extra sleep is so much more appealing than a few moments of mediocre sex.

 If you do not experience desire discrepancies with your partner and you are both satisfied, then congratulations!
 You are having the right amount of sex, whether it is twice a year or twice a day.

 However, most relationships do not fit into this nice, concordant pattern, and desire differences are ubiquitous, with each member thinking the other has the problem.
-Desire difference causes much distress in relationships and it is the number one reason people seek sex therapy.
-Approximately 40% of the population shares this concern.
+Desire differences cause much distress in relationships, and it is the number one reason people seek sex therapy—approximately 40% of the population shares this concern.

 People often tell me their partners complain that they have a low sex drive.
 I have to clarify this concept.
 Sex is not a drive.
 To paraphrase Emily Nagoski from her book Come As You Are, “nobody died from not getting laid”.
 A drive is a system of motivation to act so you will not die, like responding to hunger or removing your hands from hot flames.
 Sex is not like that.
 To fully understand desire, we need to take a biopsychosocial approach.

-As a sexuality counselor, I treat people who have desire concerns from a biopsychosocial perspective with an emphasis on the “bio” which differs from therapy which focuses on the “psychosocial”
+As a sexuality counselor, I treat people who have desire concerns from a biopsychosocial perspective with an emphasis on the “bio,” which differs from therapy that focuses on the “psychosocial.”

 In my practice, I start by taking a comprehensive health history.
-It is important to know how you are feeling about yourself both physically and emotionally, what medications are you taking, do you have a history of trauma and adverse childhood experiences, how is your self-care, and how is your relationship and your ability to communicate with your partner?
+It is important to know how you are feeling about yourself both physically and emotionally, what medications you are taking, whether you have a history of trauma and adverse childhood experiences, how your self-care is, and how your relationship and your ability to communicate with your partner are.

-It is important to note that there unfortunately is not a silver bullet to treat desire.
+It is important to note that, unfortunately, there is no silver bullet to treat desire.
 No one size fits all.
-Sexuality counseling as well as therapy use an individualized approach to care in partnership with each client.
+Sexuality counseling as well as therapy uses an individualized approach to care in partnership with each client.

 In addition, there are medical and lifestyle treatments available.
 Managing the five sacred pillars of health: diet, movement, sleep, stress management, and exposure to toxins can have a significant impact on your desire for sex.
 If you feel crappy from eating too much sugar and processed foods, from a sedentary lifestyle, and you feel tired and wired, the last thing you want is to be touched by anyone.
 There is a relationship between how you feel about yourself and how much sex you want to have.

 Hormones, which are also chemical messengers that target different organs in your body, also play a role in desire.
-Cortisol which is secreted from the adrenal glands during times of extreme stress reduces sexual desire.
-Who is able to think about sex when you are constantly trying to escape from that saber tooth tiger?
+Cortisol, which is secreted from the adrenal glands during times of extreme stress, reduces sexual desire.
+Who can think about sex when you are constantly trying to escape from that saber-tooth tiger?
 Unfortunately, there are too many tigers around these days.

-In the last several years a couple of medications for newly acquired, generalized HSDD have been FDA approved for premenopausal women.
+In the last several years, a couple of medications for newly acquired, generalized HSDD have been FDA-approved.
 One is Flibanserin (Addyi), also marketed as the “little pink pill”.
 Unlike its counterpart, “the little blue pill”, Flibanserin works to disrupt serotonin and enhance desire, not sexual function.
 The good news is that it shows a statistically significant increase in desire.
-The bad news is that it can produce side effects when used with alcohol or certain medications like birth control pills and SSRI’s.
+The bad news is that it can produce side effects when used with alcohol or certain medications like birth control pills and SSRIs.

-Another medication that was approved for premenopausal women last year called Bremelanotiad (Vyleesi).
+Another medication that was approved for premenopausal women last year is called Bremelanotide (Vyleesi).
 It activates melanocortin receptors in the brain, but how it works on desire is not totally clear.
-Bremelanotide is an injection given 45 minutes prior to a sexual encounter.
-Both of these medications are not approved for postmenopausal women but have been used off label.
+Bremelanotide is an injection given 45 minutes before a sexual encounter.

 Best,